bbz-hft-software-engineering/Slush-YV-fikation/README.md

 # Getting Started

-- build the machine with the buildplan
+- build the machine with the blueprints and the photos
 - download the file `Stable build V1.0.0` (Software) and every `.rgf` file (menu picture) from the repository
 - connect the Lego Mindstorm Brick with your pc
 - download the software file and the `.rgf` file on the Brick